-- (1) In the event that subscription rights are granted, the subscription offer must be published no later than the Exchange trading day prior to the commencement of the subscription period. - (2) Any deviating provisions notwithstanding, the trading of subscription rights shall commence on the first day of the subscription period and continue throughout the entire subscription period with the exception of the last two Exchange trading days of such period. - (3) At the end of the subscription rights trading day preceding the last trading day, all limit orders valid through the last trading day shall be cancelled automatically. - (4) Subscription rights pertaining to foreign shares shall, if possible, be traded largely in accordance with applicable procedures at the foreign stock exchange for the shares concerned.
+- (1) In the event that subscription rights are granted, the subscription offer must be published no later than the Exchange trading day prior to the commencement of the subscription period. - (2) Any deviating provisions notwithstanding, the trading of subscription rights shall commence on the first day of the subscription period and continue throughout the entire subscription period - with the exception of the last two Exchange trading days of such period. - (3) Price determination takes place by way of consecutive auctions or daily auctions. - (4) At the end of the subscription rights trading day preceding the last trading day, all limit orders valid through the last trading day shall be cancelled automatically. - (5) Subscription rights pertaining to foreign shares shall, if possible, be traded largely in accordance with applicable procedures at the foreign stock exchange for the shares concerned.